indrekots/indrekots.github.io/_posts/articles/2015-12-20-service-wont-start-when-using-the-service-utility.md

 $MULE_HOME/bin/mule $1
 {% endhighlight %}

 It sets some environment variables which are needed by Mule to run.
-Most notably it initializes `RUN_AS_USER` to the user I want mule to run as.
+Most notably it initializes `RUN_AS_USER` to the user I want Mule to run as.

 When I call `service mule start` I see nothing happening.
 Nothing in the logs and no sign when using the `ps` command.
 But when calling `/etc/init.d/mule start`, Mule starts running fine.

-Why is it that when calling the init script directly, Mule starts running fine but when using the service utility, nothing happens?
-Looking at the [startup script](https://github.com/mulesoft/mule/blob/91f36d45a0b0744cd36f2c3037618aa7f5a655b1/distributions/standalone/src/main/resources/bin/mule "Mule startup script") for Mule, on line 419 the script is relaunched if it needs to be run as another user.
+**Why is it that when calling the init script directly, Mule starts running fine but when using the service utility, nothing happens?** Looking at the [startup script](https://github.com/mulesoft/mule/blob/91f36d45a0b0744cd36f2c3037618aa7f5a655b1/distributions/standalone/src/main/resources/bin/mule "Mule startup script") for Mule, on line 419 the script is relaunched if it needs to be run as another user.

 {% highlight bash %}
 RELAUNCH_CMD="$REALPATH $@"